sandshrewmetaprotocols/alkanes-docs/docs/developers/setup.md

 docker compose build
 ```

 **Note:** This docker compose has only been tested on Linux and MacOS systems.
-We currently do not guarantee support for Windows.
+We currently do not guarantee support for Windows OS.

 ### 3. Launch the alkanes services